Canadian Pain Task Force Online Consultation

 • My Journey

-by Pim Minkey, about 4 years ago
+by Pim Minkey, over 4 years ago

 I have lumbar spinal stenosis.
 There was a chronic pain initiative by local pain management specialist at the time of my diagnosis.
 I took advantage of every workshop, course, exercise class, spinal epidural and support group available.
 I was able to lower my pain levels.
 I can no longer hike, but I can now walk at least an hour on a level surface without repercussions.
 I can do pilates with adaptations.
 I practised what I have been taught about chronic pain self-management, especially most importantly pacing myself.
 I support others with chronic pain and they support me.